Salah-Mahmoud/Spark-Airflow-and-PostgreSQL-ETL-Pipeline/README.md

 ### Docker Compose Configuration

-The `docker-compose.yml` file sets up the following services:
 - **Spark Master**: For managing Spark jobs.
 - **Spark Worker**: For executing Spark jobs.
 - **PostgreSQL**: For storing the processed data.